michelou/dotty-examples/CDS.md

 > **:mag_right:** [Scala 2.12][scala_downloads] is a software product announced to require Java 8.
 In contrast [Scala 2.13][scala_2_13] and [Dotty] (aka [Scala 3][dotty_scala_3]) are still in development and also support Java 9+.
 In the following we choose to work with [Oracle OpenJDK 11][openjdk_downloads], the 2<sup>nd</sup> [LTS][java_lts] version after Java 8.

-For instance our development environment looks as follows (*February 2020*):
+For instance our development environment looks as follows (*March 2020*):

 <pre style="font-size:80%;">
 C:\opt\Git-2.25.1\